Skip to main content

 The groundwater standards for heptachlor were adopted in Cycle 5 (1994).

-Heptachlor is a pesticide used for fire ant control in power transformers but was previously used for killing insects in homes, buildings, and on food crops.
-Animal studies have shown that heptachlor can cause liver damage, excitability, and decreased fertility.
+Heptachlor is a pesticide used to control ants.
+Studies have shown that exposure to high levels of heptachlor can cause liver damage, excitability, and decrease fertility.

 Heptachlor epoxide